sev-90/sev-90.github.io/_portfolio/travelTime_VRVM.md

 ---
-title: "Project #4: variational sparse Bayesian learning (relevance vector machine)"
+title: "Variational Sparse Bayesian learning with Relevance Vector Machine)"
-excerpt: "predictions of the route travel times and quantifying the reliability of the predictions"
+excerpt: "This project predicts route travel times and quantifies the uncertainty of the predictions."
 collection: portfolio
 ---